 How effective and long botox treatment for your bruxism lasts really depends on your unique situation.
 Because botox is not a cure for bruxism, it can only be as effective as your condition allows.
 As botox treatment becomes a regular part of your oral care regimen, your right approach may develop or change over time.
 What matters is that you stay on top of your symptoms and work with us to continue to get it right.

 Bruxism and excessive teeth grinding can have serious long-term health impacts that are preventable with the right treatment plan.
-At Philip M. Gray DDS, we love being able to offer this solution to our patients.
+At Gray Dental Group, we love being able to offer this solution to our patients.
 We have seen the significant change that botox can bring to someone with bruxism and improve their quality of life and happiness.
 We are eager to be there for you, so please come and see us to learn more about whether botox treatment is right for you.